7 Under-the-Radar Things to Do in NYC

 Stay past your welcome on the Downtown 6 train (a.k.a. after Brooklyn Bridge/City Hall, the final stop), and you may catch a glimpse of one of Manhattan’s most beautiful pieces of its past.
 City Hall Station, when it was built in 1904, was one of the most striking of its time.
 Forget concrete floors and florescent lights: here, Guastavino vaulted ceilings, Art Deco glass tiling, oversize chandeliers, and ornate skylights elevated the space beyond its function.
 Sadly, such beauty was lost on commuters: lack of turnstiles, limited entry points, and no access to an express track meant it became the least-used station in the system, and it officially closed in 1945.
 Not ready to break the subway rules to see this hidden gem?
 The New York Transit Museum offers tours at limited times during the year.

 Midnight Movies at IFC

 Sick of the never-ending prequels and sequels and sold-out theaters where the only spots left are in the dizzying front row?
-Night owls, listen up: when the clock strikes mignight every Friday and Saturday night, the IFC Center screens the next installment of its “Late-Night Favorites” series.
-On the menu this summer: The Shining, Jaws, and The Big Lebowski.
+Night owls, listen up: when the clock strikes midnight every Friday and Saturday night, the IFC Center screens the next installment of its “Late-Night Favorites” series.
+On the menu this summer: Taxi Driver, Princess Mononoke, and 2001: A Space Odyssey.
 Just be sure to show up by 11:55 p.m. to nab a space.